-Baritone Tyler Wolowicz is currently pursuing studies at the Boston Conservatory whilst studying under Rebecca Folsom.
-Hailing from Brighton, Michigan, Tyler was exposed to music at a young age.
-Originally a percussionist, he eventually ventured into the Vocal Repertoire through the continued love and support of his family and friends.
+Praised for his “rich and effortless baritone” [Boston Musical Intelligencer], Baritone Tyler Wolowicz is currently completing his graduate work at the Boston Conservatory studying under Rebecca Folsom.
+Hailing from Brighton, Michigan, Tyler was exposed to music at a young age, originally following his father as a percussionist before venturing into the vocal repertoire.

-An avid performer of concert repertoire, Tyler has performed numerous works.
+An avid performer of concert repertoire, Mr. Wolowicz has performed numerous works.
 Favorites include the Mozart and Brahms Requiem, Bach’s Magnificat, Handel’s Messiah, Stravinksy’s Symphony of Psalms, Beethoven’s Mass in C, and Britten’s Cantata Misericordium.